jerome-roeser/Golf-Handicap-Calculation/README.md

 # how it will work
 the script will look in a defaul folder (/data/scorecards/) for excel files of scorecards. the scorecards can be filled manually_ or scraped directly from golfshot.

-If manually: use the _scorecard.xlsx template in the templates folder add the files in data/scorecards/{your_name}/{your_scorecard.xlsx}
+If manually (the exhausting way): use the _scorecard.xlsx template in the templates folder add the files in data/scorecards/{your_name}/{your_scorecard.xlsx}
 note: the {your_name} folder and YOUR_NAME row entry in the excel file should match

-If scraping (the easiest):
+note: the name should follow the specified format.
+Infos are extracted from the scorecard filename

-scraping is done with chromedriver, so chrome and corresponding chromedriver should be available. simply edit the webdriver variable with the path to your chromedriver in scrape_scorecards.py
+If scraping (the easiest way): scraping is done with chromedriver, so chrome and corresponding chromedriver should be available. simply edit the webdriver variable with the path to your chromedriver in scrape_scorecards.py